emosahebeh/cv4.1/Excel Sorting/sorting.md

 **rules**

 - Analyst or analytics job, higher that 80 (unless they require dutch and you give them 0)
+- give higher 70 if it's with ZZP or selfemployed contract even if it's 6months or short contract.
 - junior/traineeship/starter roles are always higher that 60 (unless they require dutch and you give them 0)
 - if a role needs civil engineering and IT/analytical skills, flag it as a golden job for me.
 - if the language af the job description is English, it must always have higher value than the dutch ones.